memery/memery-legacy/README.md

 ### config

 This file is read only on startup and should contain memery's nick, channel(s), server, port and command prefix (currently unused.)
+The file is written in JSON.
 Example:

     {
         "nick": "memery",